 You can sleep in whichever position that you are comfortable in, however, most patients are unable to lie on their sides for approximately 2 -3 weeks.
-You are able to lie on your back wound to sleep.
 To ensure a good night sleep, take your pain medications prior to sleeping.
 It is not unusual to be particularly sleepy and tired after an operation or an anaesthetic.
-Rest is very important after any surgery, so take time to rest as needed.
+Rest is very important after any breast surgery, so take time to rest as needed.